 She shared her special additions and swaps to the classic lemon soup (which includes a lot of garlic) and I embellished further.
 I must say, it’s FANTASTIC!

 What you’ll need for Greek lemon chicken soup

 - Crushed Red Pepper Flakes

-- Chicken Stock homemade or low-sodium canned
+- Chicken Stock from Rotisserie Chicken or low-sodium canned broth

 - Shredded Leftover Rotisserie Chicken